-- Sunday: 7:15 PM 7:45 PM - Monday Friday Mornings 8:45 9:15 AM - Monday Friday Evenings 7:15 7:45 PM - Saturday: 7:45 AM 10:00 AM - RECYCLING: Each campsite has a recycling container to collect aluminum and plastic recyclables.
+- Sunday: 7:15 PM 7:45 PM

+- Monday Friday Mornings 8:45 9:15 AM

+- Monday Friday Evenings 7:15 7:45 PM

+- Saturday: 7:45 AM 10:00 AM

+RECYCLING: Each campsite has a recycling container to collect aluminum and plastic recyclables.
 We ask all Troops to empty these into the recycling dumpster behind the Dining Hall.
-Thanks for helping us recycle! - REFUND POLICY: Review our refund policies for qualifying circumstances on our '2024 Summer Camp Refund Request Form,' found on www.resicafalls.org/important-documents - RIFLES AND ARCHERY EQUIPMENT: Please note the following policy statement: Our camp provides all firearms and archery equipment.
+Thanks for helping us recycle!

+REFUND POLICY: Review our refund policies for qualifying circumstances on our '2025 Summer Camp Refund Request Form,' found on www.resicafalls.org/important-documents

+RIFLES AND ARCHERY EQUIPMENT: Please note the following policy statement: Our camp provides all firearms and archery equipment.
 Individuals may NOT bring rifles, shotguns, or archery equipment into camp.
-NO ammunition of any kind may be brought into camp. - SHOWERS: Showers for all campers and leaders (both male and female) are located in the shower houses at the Pool and at the STEM Center. - SHUTTLE SERVICE: We recommend walking whenever possible.
+NO ammunition of any kind may be brought into camp.

+SHOWERS: Showers for all campers and leaders (both male and female) are located in the shower houses at the Pool and at the STEM Center.
+All Scouts must respect the privacy of their fellow Scouts when using these facilities.
+Violation of this privacy may result in dismissal from camp and notification of local law enforcement in necessary.

+SHUTTLE SERVICE: We recommend walking whenever possible.
 Resica Falls offers van transportation to Lake Roger for morning merit badges and afternoon boating.
-Shuttle times are posted on the door of the Camp Office. - SMOKING: Leaders who smoke are reminded that SMOKING IS NOT PERMITTED IN BUILDINGS OR TENTS.
-Additionally, please refrain from smoking in the Program Areas.
-Smoking is only permitted in designated smoking areas.
-All cigarettes and tobacco must be disposed of properly.
-We ask that smoking not be done in front of Scouts.
-The same policy applies to electronic cigarettes, smokeless tobacco, and any form of vaping as well. - TEXTING SERVICE: We offer a text message alert system where the camp administration will issue emergency alerts, weather warnings or program updates.
-There is no additional charge for this service, but regular texting rates do apply.
-Information to sign up for this service will be provided at Sunday Check-in.
+Shuttle times are posted on the door of the Camp Office.